 What You Need to Keep in Mind

 Anyone can write content these days, as new blog posts, articles, and updates are being published daily.
 From gripping stories to boring breakdowns, you can probably find it all from just a few Google searches.
-But what does it take for to create truly compelling content?
+But what does it take to create truly compelling content?
 Content that’ll engage your client’s audience, promote questions, and have them constantly reloading your blog page for the next post?

 Well, it takes a little more than writing, rewriting, and editing.
 To create content that will engage, it requires a concentrated effort to the process outside of writing.
 Wondering what this “process” is?
 Don’t worry, we’re here to help you.
-Here are three writing tips that’ll get you on your way to writing the compelling content you’re client has been craving!
+Here are three writing tips that’ll get you on your way to writing the compelling content your client has been craving!